cbcrg/pergola/doc/source/install/installing_pergola.rst

 Testing installation
 **********************

-Finally, if you want to check that your installation completed succesfully, move to test directory and run as in the example:
+Finally, if you want to check that your installation completed successfully, move to test directory and run as in the example:

 .. code-block:: bash